 The traveling public is totally unaware of pavement drainage problems or where on the highway a dangerous situation may exist.
 They depend on the maintenance engineers to keep the public roadways safe.

 We will discuss 2 surface drainage problems and what causes these problems.
 Pavement drainage problems occur most often in heavy flash floods rain events.
-The sky opens up and drops buckets of water in a short period of time.
+The sky opens up and drops buckets of water in a few minutes.

 Drainage engineers are aware of flash flood events and design pavements to handle such water runoff events.
-Problems with pavement drainage on highways usually develop after the roadway has been in service for a long period of time and the pavement begins to fail.
+Problems with pavement drainage on highways usually develop after the roadway has been in service for a long period and the pavement fails.
 The pavement surface has to be overlaid with asphalt.

 The centerline crown and the transition from a superelevation in a horizontal curve to a tangent section are 2 locations that can get overlooked by the maintenance engineer and the paving contractor.
 The cross slopes are changed and the storm water no longer moves as designed.